 This unit focuses on the development of ideas and images leading to final, resolved artworks.
 While you will deal with many of the more traditional issues surrounding painting, you might also employ new technologies, or other non-conventional processes.

-In undertaking this unit students build on their acquired skills to explore painting through a range of media and techniques, whilst further developing their conceptual approach.
+In undertaking this unit you will build on your acquired skills to explore painting through a range of media and techniques, whilst further developing your conceptual approaches.

-Students will be guided through more in depth approaches to observation and reflection, connecting their studio-based experiences with contextual knowledge of contemporary, critical discourse.
+You will be guided through more in depth approaches to observation and reflection, connecting your studio-based experiences with contextual knowledge of contemporary art through critical discourse.

-Students are expected to become increasingly competent in their ability to use exploratory processes to develop and realise resolved work, to identify their individual expression and to critically engage with artworks.
-Study of this unit will involve guided individual and collaborative investigation.
+You will be expected to become increasingly competent in your ability to use exploratory processes to develop and realize resolved work, and to critically engage with artworks, including your own, those of your fellow students and of other artists.

 |Unit name||Painting 2B|